-General Motors’ fleetwide fuel economy average dropped by half a percentage point in 2019 as it made efforts to make its internal combustion engine vehicles more efficient and earth-friendly.
+General Motors’ fleetwide fuel economy average dropped by half a percentage point in 2019.

 According to the Environmental Protection Agency, GM’s fleetwide fuel economy average fell from 23 mpg in 2018 to 22.5 mpg in 2019.
 This tied GM with crosstown rival Fiat Chrysler, which saw its fleetwide fuel economy dip to 21.2 mpg 2019, a noticeable improvement over its 21.7 mpg 2018 fleetwide average.
 While GM and FCA managed to reduce their fleetwide fuel economy averages, Ford’s actually increased by 0.1 percent to 22.5 mpg.

 The fleetwide fuel economy average for the entire auto industry in the U.S. in 2019 was 24.9 mpg, which represents a 0.2 mpg increase over the 2018 average.
 The EPA says that consumers’ rising preference for larger crossovers, trucks and SUVs was the main contributor to the industry-wide increase.
 Average vehicle weight and average horsepower output also reached record highs in 2019, the EPA said, and it expects those averages to climb even further for 2020.